29 Best Trout Flies: Modern Flies Used By River Guides

 The Best Trout Flies Used By Guides

-Guides have been testing flies for years and they test them in all kinds of conditions so they get to know what works and what doesn’t.
+Guides have been testing flies for years, and they test them in all kinds of conditions so they get to know what works and what doesn’t.

-In fact, in my opinion, competition anglers are often the most skilled fly anglers there are and they are even more skilled than most trout guides.
+In fact, in my opinion, competition anglers are often the most skilled fly anglers there are, and they are even more skilled than most trout guides.

-I’ve even looked into the fly boxes of a world champion fly angler as well as the head coach for Fly Fishing Team USA and I’ll tell you this, their fly boxes look very different from the average fly angler’s fly box.
+I’ve even looked into the fly boxes of a world champion fly angler as well as the head coach for Fly Fishing Team USA, and I’ll tell you this, their fly boxes look very different from the average fly angler’s fly box.

 If those generic flies were really as good as the websites and stores say they are, wouldn’t the best competition anglers and the best guides have boxes full of them?

-However, some of the trout flies that I recommend on this page will be the exact same as what guides and competition anglers are using, while others might be just very similar, but they should work equally as well.
+Some of the trout flies that I recommend on this page will be the exact same as what guides and competition anglers are using, while others might be just very similar, but they should work equally as well.

-Best Trout Flies By Catagory
+Trout Flies By Catagory

 As a guide, one of the first things I do, when I get to the river, is to assess the conditions and then try to make an educated guess of what the best type of trout fly will be.

-That is why it is important to have a good selection of flies which include dry flies, nymphs, and streamers.
+That is why it is important to have a good selection of flies, which include dry flies, nymphs, and streamers.

 Tying your own flies saves you money and lets you tie custom flies that will probably work better.
 If you are thinking about starting to tie your own flies, check out 5 Best Fly Tying Kits From Beginner to Advanced.

-The Best Trout Flies For Nymphing
+The Best Flies For Nymphing

-Nymphing has been my specialty for a long time and I love it because it consistently produces large trout, steelhead, and salmon.
+Nymphing has been my specialty for a long time, and I love it because it consistently produces large trout, steelhead, and salmon.
 Nymphs will generally work on any size or type of trout river.

 When nymphing, the traditional indicator nymphing method is what most anglers use.
 However, some guides and all competition anglers will recommend and use Euro Nymphing methods simply because it’s more effective in a lot of situations.